ibm-cloud-docs/containers/storage-portworx-backup.md

 2. [Create service credentials for your {{site.data.keyword.cos_full_notm}} service instance](/docs/containers?topic=containers-storage-cos-understand#create_cos_secret).
 Be sure to enable HMAC authentication by clicking **Advanced Options** in the **Create credential** dialog box and switching the **Include HMAC Credential** parameter to **On**.
 3. Expand your credentials in the service credentials table.
 Note the **`access_key_id`** and the **`secret_access_key`** in the **`cos_hmac_keys`** section.
 4. [Create a storage bucket in your {{site.data.keyword.cos_full_notm}} instance](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
-5. Click on your bucket and note its location.
+5. Click your bucket and note its location.
 6. Open the bucket configuration page and note the endpoint that you must use to connect to your {{site.data.keyword.cos_full_notm}} instance.
     - If you installed Portworx Backup on a private classic cluster, note the **private** endpoint.
     - If you installed Portworx Backup on a private VPC cluster, note the **direct** endpoint.